junglesta/speak/_posts/2015-06-11-fb-only-as-web-app.md

 go: figure
 via: Web Development Reading List
 ---
-...use facebook only as web-app...
+Use facebook only as web-app!